 The merge process simply applies the changes to the full copy to produce an updated image.
 This strategy is much faster than the conventional strategy, which first writes a space to the merged image of the full copy and incremental copies, and applies the unsorted log record updates to the space (a random read-write operation).
 Many conventional recoveries have long log apply phases.

-If your full copies are made inline with the IBM DB2 utilities, NGT Recover must first restore the copy to the space before merging other resources.
+If your full copies are made inline with the IBM Db2 utilities, BMC AMI Recover must first restore the copy to the space before merging other resources.
 This action may cause more lengthy recoveries.

 When indexes are recovered by using copies and log records, they are handled in the same way as table spaces and can benefit from the LOGSORT/MERGE strategy.